ronferens/hyperpose/README.md

 # HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset

-In this work we propose ``HyperPose'' an approach for using hypernetworks in absolute camera pose regressors.
-The inherent appearance variations in natural scenes, due to environmental conditions, perspective, and lighting, induce a notable domain disparity between the training and test datasets, degrading the precision of contemporary localization networks.
-To mitigate this, we advocate incorporating hypernetworks into both single-scene and multiscene camera pose regression models.
-During the inference phase, the hypernetwork dynamically computes adaptive weights for the localization regression heads based on the input image, effectively narrowing the domain gap.
-We evaluate the HyperPose methodology across multiple established absolute pose regression architectures using indoor and outdoor datasets.
-In particular, we introduce and share the Extended Cambridge Landmarks (ECL), that is a novel localization dataset, based on the Cambridge Landmarks dataset, showing it in multiple seasons with significantly varying appearance conditions.
-Our empirical experiments demonstrate that HyperPose yields notable performance enhancements, for both single- and multi-scene architectures.
-We have made our source code, pre-trained models, and ECL dataset openly available.
+In this work, we propose ***HyperPose***, which utilizes hypernetworks in absolute camera pose regressors.
+The inherent appearance variations in natural scenes, attributable to environmental conditions, perspective, and lighting, induce a significant domain disparity between the training and test datasets.
+This disparity degrades the precision of contemporary localization networks.
+To mitigate this, we advocate for incorporating hypernetworks into single-scene and multiscene camera pose regression models.
+During inference, the hypernetwork dynamically computes adaptive weights for the localization regression heads based on the particular input image, effectively narrowing the domain gap.
+Using indoor and outdoor datasets, we evaluate the HyperPose methodology across multiple established absolute pose regression architectures.
+We also introduce and share the Extended Cambridge Landmarks (ECL), a novel localization dataset, based on the Cambridge Landmarks dataset, showing it in multiple seasons with significantly varying appearance conditions.
+Our empirical experiments demonstrate that HyperPose yields notable performance enhancements for single- and multi-scene architectures.

 ![plot](./img/hyperpose_intro.png?raw=true "Title")